jpignata/blog/articles/multicast-in-ruby.md

 Articles about building a chat server in a given toolset is a trope of programming writing.
-Let's embrace the cliche and take that example but implement it in as a peer to peer service using multicast to allow chat clients on different hosts to exchange messages.
+Let's embrace the cliche and take that example but implement it in as a peer to peer service using multicast to allow chat clients on different hosts on the same network to exchange messages.

 We'll call the project backchannel.
 Its basic operations are: